 - Site Amenities – Access opportunities for accommodating gardens and gathering places.

-- Future Expansion – Check if site can accommodate future
+- Future Expansion – Check if site can accommodate future growth.

 - Developmental Restrictions – Evaluate any developmental limits that affect buildable area and envelope (maximum size, height, setbacks, dedications, easements).

 - Ease of Access – Assess inherent ease of pedestrian, vehicular, bicycle and service access to the site.

 - Site Features – Natural views to/from site, wind and sun patterns, site’s visibility to the general public.

 - Other Considerations – Unique factors based on local context and politics.

 August 2014, the City Council narrowed down the list of sites to:

 - “Heritage House” U.S. 79 at Heritage Center Circle

 - Land adjacent to Clay Madsen Recreation Center at A.W.
 Grimes Boulevard and Gattis School Road.